mauriciogtec/mauriciogtec.github.io/index.md

 ## Background

 My journey in AI began as a data scientist in industry prior to my Ph.D., where I developed a passion for building robust, scalable, deployable systems.
-One of my favorite projects was developing a sequential decision-making system for automated portfolio optimization, which was deployed in production at a Mexican fund management company.
+One of my favorite projects was developing a sequential decision-making system for automated portfolio optimization, which was deployed in production at a Mexican investment bank.
 This system integrated machine learning, optimization, and expert views via Bayesian inference.

 This practical foundation led me to pursue a Ph.D. at UT Austin to work on RL, machine learning, and robotics, building on my mathematics background (BSc from ITAM, master's from Cambridge).
 Key projects included developing an efficient real-time deep-learning vision system for autonomous soccer robots that competed in the RoboCup competition, and creating a new algorithm for goal-conditioned RL.
 I also developed statistical models used by UT Austin to issue COVID-19 response recommendations to government officials in Austin, Texas.
 I further expanded my research experience through internships at Meta AI (FAIR) and Intel AI, working on RL and computer vision, alongside numerous collaborations with experts across diverse fields.